cncf/toc/reviews/2021-openservicemesh-annual.md

 > What do you know about adoption, and how has this changed since your last review / since you joined Sandbox?
 If you can list companies that are end users of your project, please do so.
 (Feel free to link to an existing ADOPTERS file if appropriate.)

-Strong end-user adoption and usage has grown since the OSM project entered into the sandbox stage.
+Strong end-user adoption have grown since the OSM project entered into the sandbox stage.
 This adoption has made the OSM project pivot to supporting additional community projects collaborations/integrations such as [Flagger](https://github.com/fluxcd/flagger/blob/main/docs/gitbook/tutorials/osm-progressive-delivery.md), [Contour Ingress](https://release-v0-11.docs.openservicemesh.io/docs/demos/ingress_contour/), and [Open Policy Agent](https://release-v0-11.docs.openservicemesh.io/docs/guides/integrations/external_auth_opa/), with more in the works.

 We continue to grow the community with providing our [Contributor Ladder](https://github.com/openservicemesh/osm/blob/main/CONTRIBUTOR_LADDER.md) to make it easy and clear to newcomers how to contribute and grow in status with the project.